Continuing the series on estate security in executive protection...

 Analysis: If this visitor really spends time in San Clemente, he ought to be able to identify a popular restaurant in the area.
 And if “amateur photographer” is just a cover, he likely did not research or rehearse answers about restaurants in San Clemente.
 This is only a sample, and the security professional can continue asking more and more specific questions until he or she has enough information to make a sound judgement.
-All of the interviewee's statements can be easily corroborated by spending 2 minutes on Yelp.
+All of the interviewee's statements can be easily corroborated (maybe by spending 2 minutes on Yelp, searching for restaurants in San Clemente).
 Plus, the security officer can take into account the interviewee's non-verbal cues.
 This ought to give security an informed perspective about the visitor.

 (Perhaps an alternative line of questioning would have been for the security officer to leverage his or her own knowledge of digital photography by testing the interviewee's expertise about his own camera/equipment.)

 Not satisfied with my example?
 Check out the below link.

 First, asking narrow questions tests the validity of the interviewee's pretext/cover story because it is difficult to pre-script answers to these questions.
 Second, answering specific questions requires more mental and physical energy (thinking + wordy explanation), thus giving the security officer an advantage in observing the interviewee's verbal/non-verbal cues.

 Simply stated, we're focusing our attention on two things: